 “Peterson, in his defense of the Reformed position on God’s two wills, states, “God does not save all sinners, for ultimately he does not intend to save all of them.
 The gift of faith is necessary for salvation, yet for reasons beyond our ken, the gift of faith has not been given to all.”
 But then he concludes, “While God commands all to repent and takes no delight in the death of the sinner, all are not saved because it is not God’s intention to give his redeeming grace to all.”
 I must be candid and confess that to me the last quote makes no sense.”

 The point here can hardly be missed or overstated.
 Evans and Keathley are placing value on rational and moral coherence in discerning valid interpretations.
 They let these play a positive role in their interpretive method and theological conclusions.
 They do not place these in opposition to the text in some either/or dichotomy, but allow reason to be subject to the text while the text is informing their reason on the character and nature of God.
 Simply put, they allow rational and moral coherence to inform their hermeneutic.
-Interpretations must makes sense.
-The function of reason and their moral intuitions are to clue them in as to the severity of the logical and moral problems a particular interpretation is generating.
-They also are concerned with discerning the rational and moral impact of Calvinism on our understanding of God.
+Interpretations must make sense.
+The function of their reasoning capacities and their moral intuitions clue them in as to the severity of the logical and moral problems a particular interpretation is generating.
+They also are concerned with discerning the rational and moral impact Calvinism has on our understanding of God.
 They value the view that is less problematic as to what we know God to be like.
 Their worldview needs to account for as many of the biblical and theological facts as possible while remaining coherent.
 This is the hermeneutical principle of comprehensiveness.
-Our interpretations must take in all the data that needs to be considered in a coherent fashion.
+Our interpretations must account for, in a coherent manner, all the data that needs to be considered.

-It is troubling that respected Christian scholars can, for instance, make the words “all,” “world” and “whoever” have incompatible limited or universal meanings.
+It is troubling that respected Christian scholars can, for instance, make the words “all,” “world” and “whoever” to involve limitation and exclusion in direct opposition to their clear meanings in context of universality and inclusion.
 Why do Calvinists and non-Calvinists arrive at such dichotomous meanings with such simple words?
-It was demonstrated above by David Allen that John Owen was engaging in eisegesis – he was reading his theology into the text of John 3:16.
+It was demonstrated in Example 1 by David Allen that John Owen was engaging in eisegesis – he was reading his theology into the text of John 3:16.
 As far as Owen was concerned, I’m sure he thought he was properly exegeting the text.
 Hence, one can thoroughly “exegete” a text, but the validity of that exegesis needs to be determined.
-Mere exegesis is not the terminal point for valid meaning.
+To merely provide an exegesis is not the terminal point for determining the validity of the meaning of the text.
 An indispensable indicator as to whether that text has been properly exegeted is going to be the “sense” or “nonsense” it generates within its own context, with other pertinent texts, and the many other things we are confident of knowing through our daily life experiences.
+Ultimately, one’s exegetical and theological conclusions must be livable.
 Hence it is an improper response to such incoherence to simply leave it in abeyance.
-If a person cannot, in the end, admit to obvious interpretive incoherence, or, when admitting to such incoherence refuse to place any weight upon it as a determiner of the validity of that interpretation, it seems to me that the person is being intellectually dishonest and has taken a large step towards being written off as hypocritical.
+If a person cannot, in the end, admit to obvious interpretive incoherence, or, when admitting to such incoherence refuse to place any weight upon it as a determiner of the validity of their interpretations, it seems to me that the person is being intellectually dishonest and has taken a large step towards being written off as hypocritical.
 They will find themselves forced to speak one thing while having to believe another while also having to further distort and even conceal their own theological beliefs as they seek to maintain such a conflicted theology.
 This duplicity is what many people observe about Reformed Calvinism.
 Calvin himself could not consistently apply his doctrine of predestination.
 John T. McNeill in his book, The History and Character of Calvinism, describes Calvin’s sentiments and hesitation to teach his doctrine of predestination to children.
 McNeill writes,

 “Double predestination is a doctrine not to be rashly proclaimed.
 Calvin avoids it in his catechism for children, which teaches very simply that God is ‘almighty and altogether good,’ and that each of us ‘should be assured that He loves us and wishes to be our Father and Savior.’”

 “Rashly” or not, it appears rather that Calvin’s predestination is a doctrine that cannot at all be proclaimed as consistent with the gospel as “good news.”
 Calvin’s words here are disingenuous with his underlying soteriology.
 When he tells the children that “each of us ‘should be assured that He loves us and wishes to be our Father and Savior’” he is not be forthright with respect to what his doctrine of predestination actually teaches.
 Moreover, Calvinists hold the position that their doctrine of unconditional election is not to be spoken about to unbelievers or to those new believers not firmly established in the faith.
 Their reason for this is that it is a “high mystery” that is for the mature in the faith.
-But one can also see that the doctrine of election, in this form, cannot be put in the service of the gospel as “good news.”
-In fact, I would argue that it is ultimately antithetical to the biblical gospel message.
+But one can also see that it is nothing of the sort.
+Rather, it is a doctrine that is logically and morally problematic with what the scriptures teach elsewhere, especially about the character of God.
+It is not a “high mystery.”
+It is a misinterpretation of the pertinent texts.
+Note therefore that the Calvinist doctrine of predestination or election as unconditional cannot be coherently put in the service of the gospel as “good news.”
+In fact, I would argue that it is ultimately antithetical to the biblical message of “good news.”

-This Reformed approach fosters a superficial “Christian” mind, at least with respect to these issues.
+This Reformed “mystery” approach fosters a superficial “Christian” mind, at least with respect to these issues.
 Meaningful pursuit of answers to these baffling doctrines and further discussion is truncated by what the Calvinist claims is our inability to understand the mind of God.
 Substantive questions can be asked, but for the Calvinist they need not be answered, being subsumed under the category of mystery or a human incomprehensibility of the divine will and ways.
 Indeed, according to the Calvinist it would amount to human pride and lack of submission to pursue the issue further.
-The Canons of Dort warn as follows regarding the doctrine of unconditional election.
+The Canons of Dort, with some degree of spiritual intimidation, warn us against “vainly attempting to investigate the secret ways of the Most High” or being among “those who murmur at the free grace of election.”
+The Canons state the following regarding the doctrine of unconditional election.

 “…the doctrine of divine election…is still to be published in due time and place in the Church of God…without vainly attempting to investigate the secret ways of the Most High (Acts 20:27; Rom.
 11:33, 34; 12:3; Heb.
 6:17, 18).”

-According to the Calvinist we must resign ourselves to an intellectual vacuum and theological silence regarding unconditional election.
+According to the Calvinist we must resign ourselves to an intellectual vacuum and theological silence regarding their doctrine of unconditional election.
 This is an example of the Calvinist suppression of reason.
-But non-Calvinists submit that passages like Romans 9 and Ephesians 1 do not teach unconditional election and reprobation and therefore the above verses are misinterpreted and misapplied as referring to a non-Calvinist interlocutor that needs to be silenced in humble submission to God who has predestined or elected certain individuals to salvation and reprobates all others “according to the good pleasure of his will.”
+But non-Calvinists submit that passages like Romans 9 and Ephesians 1 do not teach unconditional election and reprobation.
+Therefore the above verses are misinterpreted and misapplied by the Calvinist as referring to a non-Calvinist interlocutor who is objecting to God’s unconditional election of sinners to salvation.
+According to the Calvinist interpretation that interlocutor needs to be silenced in humble submission to God who has predestined or elected certain individuals to salvation and reprobates all others “according to the good pleasure of his will.”

 See Ken Keathley, “A Molinist View of Election, or How to Be a Consistent Infralapsarian,” in Calvinism: A Southern Baptist Dialogue, ed.
 E. Ray Clendenen and B. Waggoner (Nashville: B&H Academic, 2008), 214.